schou008/05_thirsty_33798394/README.md

 1.2 Added Views Folder which contains the about.ejs file and the index.ejs file

 1.3 Added search.ejs file to the views folder

+1.4 Added register.ejs file to the views folder